ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

   <more-options>
 ```

-As API Portal container runs as a non-root user, you must ensure that mounted directories are readable and writable by user with id `1048`.
-This user is not required to exist on the host machine though.
+As API Portal container runs as a non-root user.
+You must ensure that mounted directories are readable and writable by user with id `1048`.
+This user is not required to exist in the host machine.

+## RHEL API Portal software installation versus API Portal running in a docker container

+* [Elasticsearch scheduling](/docs/apim_installation/apiportal_install/install_software_elastic/#configure-a-schedule-to-push-data-to-elasticsearch) - API Portal software installation accepts non-standard cron expression syntax if the expression is supported by the cron version installed on the server, whereas in the Docker image only standard syntax is supported.
+For example, values like `@daily` or `@reboot` are not allowed.
+* [Public API Mode](/docs/apim_administration/apiportal_admin/public_api_configure) - In API Portal software installations, an encryption key directory must be generated with `apiportal_encryption.sh` script or with an option in API Portal installer to enable the Public API Mode feature, whereas the Docker image include pre-generated encryption directory (For more information, see [Create data volumes to persist data](#create-data-volumes-to-persist-data) section).